thomaslevesque/blog/content/posts/2020-08-31-inject-service-into-system-text-json-converter/index.md

 This works fine when you're explicitly serializing something, but typically in an ASP.NET Core app, JSON serialization is done automatically by the MVC framework.
-You configure the JSON serialization with the `AddJsonOptions`, where you don't have access to the services, because the service provider isn't built yet.
+You configure the JSON serialization with the `AddJsonOptions` method, where you don't have access to the services, because the service provider isn't built yet.
 In this case, you can register a class that will configure the options, like this: